learn-compsci/mathematical-techniques/content/Unit 1.md

 ### Rules: (Existential/Universal) (Generalisation/Instantiation)
 For the sake of exposition, it is a lot more natural to consider all these 4 rules together at the same time for this section.

-Let's begin with a smaller example that demonstrates the use of existential instantiation.
+Let's begin with a smaller example that demonstrates the use of **universal instantiation**.
 Let's see that in action by proving this theorem formally:

 >[!Theorem]
 > Assuming $\forall x \in \mathbb{Z}[x^2 \geq 0]$, then $(-5)^2 \geq 0$.